Western Approaches Tactical Unit: Overview of the wargames

 The players were given two minutes per turn to make decisions and give orders.
 The players issued their orders for their imaginary ships on pieces of paper that they passed to the Wrens—this prevented their opponents on the other side of the room from overhearing.
 The Wrens would then get down on the floor and compute the outcomes of the players' orders, drawing the trajectories of the ships in chalk.
 Roberts provided the Wrens with the performance characteristics of all ships concerned: the range of the U-boat's torpedoes, the speed of the ships, their turn speed, the precise capabilities of the escorts' sonar (then known as ASDIC), how engine noise might distort listening attempts, visibility at night, etc.

 A wargame in progress.
 The men on the far-right command the escort ships and may only view the game board through holes in the screen.
 The woman in the foreground is Jean Laidlaw.

 Wrens computing the outcomes of player decisions.

-A Wren organizing game materials.
+A Wren organising game materials.
 The wooden pieces represent escort ships, the black board with white shapes represents a convoy, the wire wool represents smoke.